daattali/daattali.github.io/_drafts/towrite.md

 http://rpubs.com/daattali/heatmapsGgplotVsLattice

+calculating/heatmaps of programs ouput, spinme code chunk, must use runtime:shiny in shiny server, cant use cache chunk option with shiny

+---

-R shiny tricks (shinyjs, loading..., state variables to use in ui - can be useful if want to use conditionalPanel with a variable that's calcualted in the server, global.R, splitting off big ui/server into files,  shiny debugging such as add a `options(warn=2)` at top of UI and server if getting a "ERRORR: canot open the conenction" butyou have no clue where the error's happening or what file it's failing at, ajax loading on image, ajax loading + error on submit button), calculating/heatmaps of programs ouput, spinme code chunk, must use runtime:shiny in shiny server, cant use cache chunk option with shiny
+R shiny tricks (shinyjs - reset inputs, disable textinput when radio button is selected, loading..., state variables to use in ui - can be useful if want to use conditionalPanel with a variable that's calcualted in the server, global.R, splitting off big ui/server into files,  shiny debugging such as add a `options(warn=2)` at top of UI and server if getting a "ERRORR: canot open the conenction" butyou have no clue where the error's happening or what file it's failing at, ajax loading on image, ajax loading + error on submit button),

-all my extensions

-shiny tricks: more breathing room in selectizeinput:
+more breathing room in selectizeinput:

 ```
 runApp(shinyApp(